 You should also be aware of your financial rights.
 Gyms often have their members sign long-term contracts, so you should be comfortable with how much money you’re expected to pay for the entire length of that contract.
 They’re often hard to get out of.

-Let’s say you’re using gym equipment – whose fault is it if you sustain an injury?
-It depends on the circumstances.
+If you sustain an injury while you’re using gym equipment, whose fault it is will depend on the circumstances.
 Generally a gym will be liable if the equipment is faulty, or hasn’t been maintained properly.
 Imagine using a piece of weight-pulling machinery when a faulty cable snaps.

 On the other hand, if the equipment has been kept in good order, and you sustain an injury due to misusing a piece of equipment, it’s unlikely the gym will be found liable.
 This would cover instances of, say, a member attempting to lift too many weights at once, beyond their capability.
 And you may not be able to blame the gym if you break your ankle by falling off a cardio machine because you zoned out while running.